M (1931 film): Production

 Lang placed an advertisement in a newspaper in 1930 stating that his next film would be Mörder unter uns (Murderer Among Us) and that it was about a child murderer.
 He immediately began receiving threatening letters in the mail and was also denied a studio space to shoot the film at the Staaken Studios.
-When Lang confronted the head of Staaken Studio to find out why he was being denied access, the studio head informed Lang that he was a member of the Nazi party and that the party suspected that the film was meant to depict the Nazis.
-This assumption was based entirely on the film's original title and the Nazi party relented when told the plot.
+When Lang confronted the head of Staaken Studio to find out why he was being denied access, the studio head informed Lang that he was a member of the Nazi Party and that the party suspected that the film was meant to depict the Nazis.
+This assumption was based entirely on the film's original title and the Nazi Party relented when told the plot.

 M was eventually shot in six weeks at a Staaken Zeppelinhalle studio, just outside Berlin.
 Lang made the film for Nero-Film, rather than with UFA or his own production company.
 It was produced by Nero studio head Seymour Nebenzal who later produced Lang's The Testament of Dr. Mabuse.
 Working titles for the film included Eine Stadt sucht einen Mörder (A City Searches for a Murderer) and Dein Mörder sieht Dich an (Your Murderer Looks at You).

 While researching for the film, Lang spent eight days inside a mental institution in Germany and met several child murderers, including Peter Kürten.
 He used several real criminals as extras in the film and eventually 25 cast members were arrested during the film's shooting.
-Peter Lorre was cast in the lead role of Hans Beckert, acting for the film during the day and appearing on stage in Valentine Katayev's Squaring the Circle at night.
+Peter Lorre was cast in the lead role of Hans Beckert, acting for the film during the day and appearing on stage in Valentin Kataev's Squaring the Circle at night.

 Lang did not show any acts of violence or deaths of children on screen and later said that by only suggesting violence, he forced "each individual member of the audience to create the gruesome details of the murder according to their personal imagination".

 Peter Lorre as Hans Beckert, gazing into a shop window.
 Lang used glass and reflections throughout the film for expressive purposes.